How to build a deer-proof raised bed garden using an easy “just add lumber” kit with step-by-step directions.

 He was a self-taught handyman, and if something needed to be fixed, rigged, or built, he’d learn how to do it.
 Watching him gave me the confidence to learn how to do things for myself.
 I still like that aspect of a project…”Oh, that didn’t work?
 Okay, let’s try it this way instead….”

 Pretty sure I got my penchant for a good curse word when things go wrong from my dad, too though. 😂

 We did take a break from our garden building on Memorial Day to take this to my parents at the cemetery.

 And here’s the red cardinal that visited our yard not long after our garden was complete. ❤️

 PS.
-To see more great projects like this one, follow The House on Silverado on social media and subscribe via email using the box at the top of this page.
+To see more great projects like this one, follow The House on Silverado on social media and subscribe via email so you won’t miss a thing.